← Back to Blog

 • Free and reliable: BlackHole + QuickTime works great once configured

-• Simple and polished: CleanShot X handles audio capture automatically
+• Simple and polished: ScreenSnap Pro handles audio capture automatically — one-time purchase, no subscription

 • Professional and free: OBS Studio for advanced multi-source mixing

 The right choice depends on how often you record.
 If you're creating occasional tutorials, the free BlackHole method works fine.
-For regular recording — documentation, content creation, client presentations — a dedicated tool like CleanShot X pays for itself in time saved.
+For regular recording — documentation, content creation, client presentations — ScreenSnap Pro pays for itself in time saved, and you'll never see a renewal charge.

 Whatever you choose, test your audio setup before important recordings.
 A quick 10-second test clip can save you from discovering audio issues after a 30-minute session.